 - Managerial Finance

-- and any two of the following courses: International Business, The Law for Managers or Ethics, Governance and Sustainability
+- and any two of the following courses: International Business, The Law for Managers or Leadership for Growth

 The eight courses already completed in the Graduate Diploma in Business Administration, plus:

-- any of the following courses: Managerial Economics, International Business, The Law for Managers or Ethics, Governance and Sustainability
+- any of the following courses: International Business, The Law for Managers or Leadership for Growth

 - plus two electives.